gosticks/kvr-appointment-finder/README.md

 ## How to use
 ### Configuration
 Before searching for appointments you need to configure which type of appointment you are looking for.
 This is done in the `config.yaml`.
-You can simple copy/rename the `config-example.yaml` and adapt it for your needs

 Additionally, you need to configure a Telegram bot that notifies you about the latest search results.
 First, you need to create a bot.
 This is done by sending the `BotFather` a message containing the command `/newbot`.
 It will then prompt you to enter a name and username for the bot.
 After that you will receive a token which you have to set in the `config.yaml`.